 The CC is based on the last version of the bread-and-butter Passat sedan.
 That doesn't mean the CC is outdated, however: whereas the current Passat has been enlarged, de-contented and cheapened to appeal to the middle of the American market, its predecessor was a more luxurious, refined and highly-tuned driver's machine.

 The CC's connection to the old Passat is most visible in its sophisticated cabin.
 Soft-touch materials abound, fit and finish is excellent and the overall design is intuitive, flowing and polished.

 It is the CC's exterior that will win over most buyers, though.
 The overall look is one of simple elegance, with details like a relatively low, sloping roof line and sleek lights contributing to the attractive, expensive-seeming mien.

 Visually, the car packs a simple, conservative grille and headlamps that bring the overall look more in-line with Volkswagen's mainstream Passat and Jetta offerings.
 Bi-Xenon headlights with VW's Adaptive Front Lighting System and LED taillamps are now standard equipment.

-The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5100 rpm and 207 pound-feet of torque starting from 1800 rpm.
-Available with a standard six-speed manual or an optional dual-clutch automatic that Volkswagen dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
+The standard engine for the CC is a smooth and torquey 2.0-liter four-cylinder that delivers 200 horsepower at 5,100 rpm and 207 pound-feet of torque starting from 1,700 rpm.
+Available with a standard six-speed manual or an optional six-speed dual-clutch automatic that Volkswagen dubs the DSG, the motor helps the CC hit sixty mph from a stop in a touch over seven seconds.
 Fuel economy is rated at 21/32 mpg with the manual, while automatic-equipped cars carry a 22/31 mpg rating.

 Available in mid-range and top-level CC models is a potent 3.6-liter gasoline VR6.
-The engine offers up 300 horsepower at 6600 rpm and 266 pound-feet of torque at 2500 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
-Mated exclusively to a six-speed (single clutch), the engine returns 17/27 mpg in government testing.
-Volkswagen's 4Motion all-wheel-drive system can be ordered with the VR6, lowering gas mileage to 25 mpg on the freeway.
+The engine offers up 280 horsepower at 6200 rpm and 265 pound-feet of torque at 2,750 rpm, enough for a mid-six-second time in the benchmark zero-to-60 mph sprint.
+Mated exclusively to a six-speed automatic that spins all four wheels, the engine returns 17/25 mpg in government testing.

 Trim Level Breakdown